What is Accounts Payable? (Definition, Process & Examples)

 • Accounts payable (AP) is an accounting term used to describe the money owed to vendors or suppliers for goods or services purchased on credit.

-• The role of the accounts payable department is to provide financial, administrative, and clerical support to an organization.
+• The accounts payable department provides financial, administrative, and clerical support to an organization.

 • AP automation streamlines your accounts payable process from invoice capture to payment execution and keeps your information up-to-date and ready to use.